(Updated June 25, 2021) Nestlé just launched carbon-neutral pea milk under the brand name Wunda.

 The plant-based milk is made using yellow peas, one of the most sustainable and nutritionally dense crops in the world.
-Original, unsweetened, and chocolate flavor varieties will initially launch in France, the Netherlands, and Portugal over the next few weeks.
+Original, unsweetened, and chocolate flavor varieties first launched in France, the Netherlands, and Portugal.
+It is launching in the UK in Tesco and Co-op on Juna 28.

 The Swiss multinational announced the move on Wednesday, as per Reuters, in an effort to further expand its various plant-based offerings.
 Back in February, Nestlé reported that its plant-based dairy sales achieved double-digit growth in 2020, reaching $109.41 million.